 Above: Saharet in about 1898, as she appeared on numerous postcards.

-Below: Part of Paulina Clarissa Molony’s Australian birth certificate, dated 23 March, 1878.
+Above: Part of Paulina Clarissa Molony’s Australian birth certificate, dated 23 March, 1878.
 Via Births, Deaths & Marriages, Victoria

-Clarissa made her way from the humblest of backgrounds in Richmond, to fame and fortune in Europe and the US in the early twentieth century.
+Paulina Clarissa (or Clarice as she preferred) made her way from the humblest of backgrounds in Richmond, to fame and fortune in Europe and the US in the early twentieth century.
 As Saharet, she was painted by leading European artists of the day and appeared on countless postcards, a clever and audacious dancer, and a vibrant young woman.
 Yet much of her life remains an enduring mystery and the few contemporary accounts of her life tend only to amplify errors made by others, such as the oft- repeated but unsourced claim she died in Melbourne in 1942.
 But when she lived at her home in the Michigan town of Battle Creek in the early 1960s, she left behind the key to her story.
 She had told friends her parents’ names; Benjamin Malony (note the variation of surname Molony) and Eveline “nee De Vere” which was at least, partly true.
 Her 1964 obituary in the Battle Creek Enquirer, the local newspaper, noted the day of her Australian birth, but sadly, nothing was said of her illustrious career as one the world’s leading dancers before the Great War, when she was the toast of Europe’s theatre society.

 Rowena Parade in 2018, looking West towards central Melbourne.
 The shop on the left was, coincidentally, built in the same year as Saharet’s birth – 1878.
 Author’s collection.